danduma/lemlem/README.md

 - Uses OpenAI Responses API for reasoning models (with `thinking: true`) on OpenAI endpoints
 - Otherwise uses OpenAI-compatible Chat Completions API
-- Automatic fallback through configured chains with exponential backoff retry
+- Explicit fallback through caller-provided chains with exponential backoff retry
 - Returns normalized `LLMResult` object with `.text`, `.model_used`, `.provider`, and `.raw`
 - Environment variable expansion in all config values using `${VARIABLE_NAME}` syntax